 To describe this as an eerily odd feeling, is an understatement.
-Do you ever remember flying on a 46-seater military plane, of which you are one of only two passengers?
+Can you ever remember flying on a 46-seater military plane, of which you are one of only two passengers?

 The flight attendant is pleasant enough as he hands out our snacks – we take off.

-The plane’s door flies open – we must remain on the plane.
+The plane’s door flies open but we must remain on the plane.